What Is Coolify? Self-Hosted PaaS Explained (2026)

 - Slow Startup Time: Some applications take longer to initialize.
 The health check might fail if it runs before the application is ready to accept connections.

-- Adjust Health Check: If your application has a slow startup, you can customize the health check in the application’s settings to give it more time before it’s marked as unhealthy.
+- Adjust Health Check: If your application has a slow startup, you can adjust the health check interval in the application’s settings to give it more time before it’s marked as unhealthy.
 A GitHub issue discussion provides insight into how these checks are configured and can help in debugging more complex scenarios.

 Risks and Considerations: When is Coolify NOT the Right Choice?